The Grimm are coming to an end…

 Oh, bite me.
 The comment burned on the tip of my tongue, but I held it back.
-It was my own damn fault, I was lying there, feeling like I’d been worked over by a couple of the meaner demons—there were some who liked to eat people.
-Literally.
-They were vicious and once I’d stumbled across a group of them, interrupted the meal time.
-If I hadn’t had the Colt I coddled like a baby, I never would have made it out of that alive.
+It was my own damn fault I was lying there, feeling like I’d been worked over by a couple of the meaner demons—the nasty ones who liked to eat people.
+They were vicious and once I’d stumbled across a group of them, interrupted meal-time.
+If I hadn’t had the Glock I coddled like a baby, I never would have made it out of that alive.

-Two of them had still gotten their hands on me and I’d spent two weeks pissing blood and eating nothing any harder than mashed potatoes while healed up over the damage they’d done me.
+Two of them had still gotten their hands on me and I’d spent two weeks pissing blood and eating nothing any harder than mashed potatoes while healing up the damage they’d done.

 It was the most damage I’d ever taken.

 Right now?
 I didn’t feel quite that bad.
 But it was close.

 “Remember?”
 I curled my lip at him as I slowly worked on getting my arms under me.
 That hurt.
 I eased upright.
 That hurt worse.
 Something ground inside me and I gasped.

 Okay, broken ribs.
 Lovely.